 The LaunchPad Leadership Development Programme is unique and provides students with opportunities to enhance their professional skills - allowing them to become the global leaders of the future.

-Since its establishment in 2011, Launchpad was exclusively open to second year students within the Lancashire Business School, but now also operates across the Lancashire Law School and the School of Social Work, Care and Community.
+Since its establishment in 2011, Launchpad was exclusively open to second year students within the Lancashire Business School, but now also operates across the School of Law and Social Science and the School of Social Work, Care and Community.
 Every year, Launchpad recruits a new cohort of up to 30 highly motivated second year students from across the three Schools.

 LaunchPad students learn about the challenges of the current job market from employer and graduate perspectives and the leadership approaches needed to address them, in both theory and practice.